 You know those little dogs that hang on to your trouser leg and just won't let go?
 That's me!
 I hate being beaten by a problem and will work relentlessly until I solve it.

 How much do I love what I do?
-On average, I spend over 8 hours a week just keeping up with all the latest trends in UI/UX design and web development.
+On average, I spend over 8 hours a week just keeping up with all the latest trends in UI/UX design and web/app development.

 Truth be told, I'm a little OCD when it comes to UX.
-Hardly a week goes by where I don't email some company with tips for improving the UX on their website.
-And I regularly find myself trying to apply good UX principles in my everyday physical life.
+Hardly a week goes by where I don't email some company with tips for improving the UX on their website/app.

-Design of any kind has always been a passion with me.
-I started doing small graphic design jobs while I was still in school, later spending over seven years as a freelance graphic designer before moving to web.
+Design, of any kind, has always been a passion with me.
+I started doing paid graphic design work while still in school, later spending over seven years as a freelance Graphic Designer before moving to Web Design.

-Use Sketch, InVision and Axure to wireframes and prototypes.
-Use Illustrator, Photoshop and InDesign to create posters, brochures, business cards and other print collateral.
+Use Illustrator, Photoshop and InDesign to create posters, brochures and other print collateral.

-Use effective SEO tactics to get my clients’ websites to the top of the first page in Google.
+Use effective SEO tactics to get client websites to the top of the first page in Google.

-After all, what’s the point of building a great site if no-one will ever get to see it?
+After all, what’s the point of building a great looking website if no-one will ever get to see it?

 OK - I can’t do everything . . . yet.